Semm6/Whitelabel-webshop/PORTFOLIO.md

 ### 5. Auth0 Poc in Swift

-Because i am interested in Swift for the upcoming semester i made a poc to see if i could use Auth0 with a Swift application.
+Because I'm interested in Swift for the upcoming semester I made a POC to see if I could use Auth0 with a Swift application.
 The repository for this is mentioned below.

 [Swift Auth0 Poc repo](https://github.com/Semm6/Swift-Auth0-poc)